How to solve a serious problem - part 1 - Describing the problem, and identifying possible solutions

 How you go about answering that question will be very dependent upon the context of your problem, but in many cases it may be wise to consult an expert.
 Their experience can make sense of your situation far more quickly and accurately than you can.

 At this point, you are likely to make a common thinking error.
 I call this the “assumption of divinity” error.
-This happens when we basically assume that we know everything - a characteristic that usually am all-knowing god.
+This happens when we basically assume that we know everything.
+This assumption is one we often make without realizing it.

 Suppose I need a mechanic for my unusual imported racing bicycle.
 I think for a moment and conclude that there is no such person in my town, simply because I have never encountered such a skilled individual.
 But I cannot know this until I consult a directory of a all cycling shops in town, and then contact them to ask about their mechanics!
 I don’t have divine knowledge, and so have made a thinking error.